On the topological contents of eta invariants: The topological construction

-We now show that it is an isomorphism under Assumption \ref{ass33}.
-We use the general fact that if $f:A\to V$ is a homomorphism of an abelian group into a $\Q$-vector space such that its image is finitely generated as an abelian group, then there exists a splitting $A\cong \ker(f)\oplus A^{\prime}$.
+We now show 2.
+We use the general fact that if $f:A\to V_{n}$ is a homomorphism of an abelian group into a $\Q$-vector space such that its image is finitely generated as an abelian group, then there exists a splitting $A\cong \ker(f)\oplus A^{\prime}$.
 Indeed, in this case the image is free and hence projective.